-It used to be Kask’s top of the line road helmet but has since been bumped down to mid-tier.
-8 years on, the Kask Mojito continues to be a popular choice among road cyclists.
-It recently went through a minor update to improve helmet fitting and comfort, and it’s now called the Mojito X.
+It used to be Kask’s top-of-the-line road helmet but has since been bumped down to mid-tier.
+8 years on, it continues to be a popular choice among road cyclists.
+It recently went through a minor update to improve helmet fitting and comfort, and it’s now called the Mojito 3

-At 226 grams, the Mojito is very light and comes with great ventilation with 26 vents to keep your head cool and feeling well ventilated for the hottest summer days.
+At 230 grams, the Mojito is very light and comes with great ventilation with 26 vents to keep your head cool during the hottest summer days.
 If you’re a big fan of Kask and the premium Kask Protone is out of your budget, give the Mojito X a serious consideration.

-- Pros : 26 air vents to keep your head cool and high-quality leather straps.
+- Pros : 26 vents to keep your head cool and high-quality leather chin strap.

-- Cons : One of handful of models that don’t come with MIPS.
+- Cons : One of a handful of models that don’t come with MIPS.

 Good Looking Helmets

-The Kask Protone is, quite simply, a perfect helmet.
+The Kask Protone helmet is, quite simply, a perfect helmet.
 Our team gives it a five star rating for its design.

 Previously, cyclists were told to pick two between weight, aerodynamics, and ventilation.
-With the Protone, you have all three in a road cycling helmet.
+With the Kask Protone, you have all three in a road cycling helmet.

 In fact, it’s also one of the coolest bike helmets around today.
-Weighing in at a mere 215 grams for Medium, the Protone manages to be light while delivering features some would only expect from a much heavier, clunkier helmet.
+Weighing in at a mere 215 grams for Medium, it manages to be light while delivering features some would only expect from a much heavier, clunkier bike helmet.

-Kask wind-tested the Protone with Team Sky riders and has been Tour de France winner Chris Froomeʼs helmet of choice since its introduction.
-You can still see them wearing the Protone at the 2019 Tour de France.
+Kask wind-tested the Protone with Team Sky riders and has been Chris Froomeʼs bike helmet of choice since its introduction.
+You can still see them wearing the Protone at the Tour de France today.

-Because of its versatility, the Kask Protone can be spotted on riders doing anything from flat time-trials to above category climbs deep in the Alps.
+Because of its versatility, the Kask Protone can be spotted on riders doing anything from flat time trial to above category climbs deep in the Alps.